code-dot-org/code-dot-org/SETUP.md

       If it complains `xcode-select: error: command line tools are already installed, use "Software Update" to install updates`, check to make sure XCode is downloaded and up to date manually.
     </details>

-1. Install the Java 8 JDK: `brew cask install adoptopenjdk/openjdk/adoptopenjdk8`.
+1. Install the Java 8 JDK: `brew install --cask adoptopenjdk/openjdk/adoptopenjdk8`.
 More info [here](http://www.oracle.com/technetwork/java/javase/downloads/index.html).

 1. [Download](https://www.google.com/chrome/) and install Google Chrome, if you have not already.
 This is needed in order to be able to run apps tests locally.